Approved April 17, 2023

 If there is a question about the credit to be recorded when the student returns, the student may be required to submit a list of texts, reading materials, or references, and submit copies of papers, essays, or other assignments.
 Course evaluations should be furnished if tutorial work has been done.

-IV.M.5.b.
-Normally students will earn a maximum of 7 and1/2 units for a year's work in an approved off-campus program.
+IV.M.7.b.
+Normally students will earn a maximum of 7 and 1/2 units for a year's work in an approved off-campus program.
 The determination of credit granted will be made by the registrar’s office, and will be based on the information provided by the host institution.
 In view of the importance of the thesis at Reed, the requirements for the full thesis year at Reed (See IV-J) still hold, regardless of credit granted for study in an approved off-campus program.

-IV.M.5.d.
+IV.M.7.d.
 It is recommended that the divisions keep files of the specific work offered at these schools and its evaluation in terms of Reed credit.
-Copies of divisional actions and basic equivalents approved are to be furnished the Registrar.
+Copies of divisional actions and basic equivalents approved are to be furnished to the Registrar.